rjlynch/ruby-sense-hat/README.md

 # SenseHat - WIP
-I prefer working with Ruby, so here's a Ruby wrapper around the raspberry-pi sensehat.
+I prefer working with Ruby, so here's a Ruby interface for the raspberry-pi sensehat.

 ## Features
 <details>